 Nissan’s e-NV200 is unusual in the EV market place as it is available as both an MPV and a van.
 Useful as a light commercial vehicle for localised operations, the e-NV200 in Combi or Evalia specification means that the Nissan becomes a spacious people carrier and cheap-to-run taxi.
-Using the same powertrain and battery combination as the Leaf 24 kWh, the e-NV200 has an official range of 106 miles, with 85 miles a more realistic aim in real-world driving conditions.
+Having been updated, the e-NV200 now comes with the same battery as the current Leaf 40 kWh, though previously was available with a 24 kWh pack.

 The e-NV200 MPV is eligible for a Category 1 PiCG with up to £4,500 off the cost of the car.
 When bought as a van though, the e-NV200 can get 20% off the cost of the LCV, up to a maximum of £8,000.
 Both personal and commercial use vehicles are likely to be eligible for a grant towards charging points, with the Electric Vehicle Homecharge Scheme or Workplace Charging Scheme available depending on conditions.

 Find out more in the below Zap-Map Nissan e-NV200 charging guide.

 Nissan e-NV200 Range

 Nissan e-NV200 40 kWh174 miles

 Nissan e-NV200 40 kWh139 miles

 The Nissan e-NV200 uses two charging standards for its inlets.
 The two sockets on the vehicle available to use with charge point connectors or cables are Type 1 and CHAdeMO.
 The first deals with slow and fast charging, while CHAdeMO inlets only deal with rapid charge points.